alifirhas/cmdk-revision/src/520-535/520-The-battle-of-authority-and-power.md

 "Shut up!
 Demon!"

 Hearing that Roy actually said that he was a thief, Tyrael couldn't help it.
 He pointed at Roy with the holy sword and said, "Even though I can't see your plan, this soul stone isn't your intention at all.
-Now, although you got your wish to find your soul stone and found the position of the high heaven, don't even think about taking the soul stone back!
-In the name of high heaven, we will judge you!"
+Now, although you got your wish to find your soul stone and found the position of the High Heaven, don't even think about taking the soul stone back!
+In the name of High Heaven, we will judge you!"

 "Tsk tsk, it's this kind of speech that stands on the high point of morality!
 You angels are always like this..."
 Roy shook his finger "Tyrael, although you used to be called an archangel of justice, you really does not represent justice!
 In my opinion, the fight between angels and demons is not a fight between justice and evil, but just a boring fight...
 Look at the current situation in Sanctuary, the angels are fighting against each other.
 The Nephalems committed murder, even if you really claim to be righteous, tell me then, will you judge the culprit for this murder, your brother Imperius?"